NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

   # NixOS module shared between server and client
   sharedModule = {
-    # Since it's common for CI not to have $DISPLAY available, you have to explicitly tell the tests "please don't expect any screen available"
+    # Since it's common for CI not to have $DISPLAY available, explicitly disable graphics support
     virtualisation.graphics = false;
   };

 in
   pkgs.nixosTest {
-    # NixOS tests are run inside a virtual machine, and here you specify system of the machine.
+    # NixOS tests are run inside a virtual machine, and here you specify its system type
     system = "x86_64-linux";
     name = "postgres-test";
     nodes = {